 If you prefer to use a Mac computer, an iMac with Logic software is a good choice (feel free to skip on my recommendation of using Reaper as your DAW).
 If you intend to purchase additional audio plugins from third party vendors for the Mac platform, have a careful to look at the creators upgrade policy for OS updates; company policies do vary.

 If you prefer to work on a laptop rather than a desktop go for a MacBook rather than a PC laptop.

 SOUND CARD & MIDI KEYBOARD

-If you're on a tight budget Native Instruments Komplete Audio 6, Steinberg UR22 or one of the smaller Focusrite Scarlett cards are perfectly fine.
-If you have a little more money RME and MOTU both make excellent products (the RME HDSP9632 is a good affordable choice for a desktop PC).
+If you're on a tight budget Native Instruments Komplete Audio 6, Steinberg UR22 or one of the smaller Focusrite Scarlett cards are all surprisingly good for their price.
+If you have a little more money RME and MOTU both make excellent products.
+The RME HDSP9632 is a good affordable choice for a desktop PC.

 Pretty much any MIDI keyboard that feels robust and has a few faders and rotary pots will do.
 Little can go wrong with MIDI keyboards, so they are best purchased second hand.

 CREATIVE SOUND PROCESSING / COMPOSITIONAL PLATFORMS